RodriquezAnya/WHSTechNotes/journal.md

 Something I enjoyed from last semester was the lessons and the research I would do for the different journal entries.
 There isn't anything specific I would like to earn.
 I am not interested in any particular certification.

+# January 17th, 2025

+I think this shift could be a good or a bad thing.
+I do think AI will enhance productivity and enhance limits but could alsolimit them for AI being able to do more things than humans can.
+I would prepare myself to be able to be flexible with things changing.